 The human element in man-machine systems.
 Selected topics in human engineering and psychophysics with emphasis on their relation to military systems.
 Man-machine interface and man's motor and sensory capacities.
-PREREQUISITES: OA 3103.
+PREREQUISITE: A course in statistics.

 OA 3501 Inventory I (4-0).